Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Abstract

 \section{Abstract}

-{ Mastering turbulence remains one of physics’ most intractable challenges, with its chaotic, multi-scale dynamics driving energy dissipation across transport and energy systems.
-Here we report REACT (Reinforcement Learning for Environmental Adaptation and Control of Turbulence), a fully autonomous reinforcement learning framework that achieves real-time, adaptive, closed-loop turbulence control in real-world environments.
-Deployed on a road vehicle model equipped solely with onboard sensors and servo-actuated surfaces, REACT learns directly from sparse experimental measurements in a wind tunnel environment, bypassing intractable direct numerical simulations and empirical turbulence models.
+{ Controlling turbulent dynamics remains a major challenge because of its chaotic, multi-scale dynamics, which strongly influence the performance of many fluid systems.
+Here we report REACT (Reinforcement Learning for Environmental Adaptation and Control of Turbulence), an autonomous reinforcement learning framework for real-time state-dependent control of turbulent wake dynamics in a real wind-tunnel environment.
+Deployed on a Ahmed-body model equipped solely with onboard sensors and servo-actuated surfaces, REACT learns directly from sparse experimental measurements in a wind-tunnel environment, bypassing empirical turbulence models.
 The agent autonomously converges to a policy that reduces aerodynamic drag while achieving net energy savings.
-Without prior knowledge of flow physics, it discovers that dynamically suppressing spatio-temporally coherent flow structures in the vehicle wake maximizes energy efficiency, achieving two to four times greater performance than model-based baseline controllers.
-Through a physics-informed training that recasts data in terms of dimensionless physical groups and parametric input spaces, REACT synthesizes offline a single generalizable agent that transfers across speeds without retraining.
-These results move agentic learning beyond simulation to robust, interpretable real-world control of high‑Reynolds turbulence, opening a path to self‑optimizing physical systems in transport, energy and environmental flows.}
+Without prior knowledge of flow physics, it discovers that dynamically suppressing spatiotemporally coherent flow structures in the bluff-body wake maximizes energy efficiency, achieving two to four times greater performance than model-based baseline controllers.
+We contrast REACT’s state-dependent, dynamics-aware policy with representative quasi-steady, mean-flow-oriented policies learned by standard reinforcement learning baselines, which deliver lower drag reduction and no direct suppression of coherent instabilities in this turbulent-wake regime.
+Finally, by training in a nondimensional state–reward space whose amplitudes are approximately Reynolds-number-invariant, and by conditioning on Reynolds number for temporal adaptation, REACT learns a single offline policy that remains effective across the tested Reynolds-number range \(\text{\normalfont Re = 86{,}400 to 518{,}400}\), without retraining.
+These results demonstrate autonomous closed-loop reinforcement learning control in a high-Reynolds-number wind-tunnel environment and suggest a path toward data-driven state-dependent control of turbulent flows.}

 \keywords{Turbulence control, reinforcement learning, chaotic and multi-scale systems}